 Methods courses are taken in the spring (Term III) prior to student teaching.

 EDUC 560 Methods in Middle and Secondary Teaching - for English, social studies, math, and science

-EDUC 563 Elementary and Secondary Foreign Language Methods - for foreign languages
+EDUC 563 Elementary and Secondary Foreign Language Methods - for world languages other than English

 ART/EDUC 585: Art in the Elementary and Secondary Schools - for art